- Windows 10 gives you a range of customization options for your mouse, but that’s pointless if settings keep changing

 - Run the troubleshooter and after check if the problem was solved.

 2. Update the mouse drivers

 - In the Search box type Device Manager.
 Click on it.

 - From the list, click on Mice and other pointing devices.

 - Right-click on the mouse driver and hit Update Driver.

-- Wait for the process to finish and Restart you PC.
+- Wait for the process to finish and restart your PC.

 3. Use Registry Editor

 - In the Run window type regedit and hit Enter.

 - In the Registry Editor, navigate to the path below:

 - You will find a key called DeleteUserSettingsOnUpgrade.
 Double-click it and change its value to 0.

 - Close the Registry Editor and go to mouse setting and change them how you see fit.

 - Finally, restart your computer.

 Modifying registry keys can be a bit complicated and can cause problems, so be sure to only change the keys as stated in the guide.

 4. Perform a clean boot

 - In the Windows search box type msconfig and hit Enter.

-- Go to Startup tab and click on Open Task Manager.
+- Go to the Startup tab and click on Open Task Manager.

-- In Task Manager go to Startup tab and Disable each startup item.
+- In Task Manager go to the Startup tab and Disable each startup item.

 - Restart your PC.

-Hope that these solutions worked for you.
-Additionally, you can try some quick common fixes like checking the mouse hardware, changing the USB connection port and installing the latest updates for Windows 10.
+We hope that these solutions worked for you.
+Additionally, you can try some quick common fixes like checking the mouse hardware and changing the USB connection port.

 If you have any questions regarding the process or you don’t understand a certain step, feel free to post in the comments section below.